 5. After Six Weeks

 Internal changes will also reshape your once-pregnant look.
-As the uterus contracts to the pelvis, the belly starts looking flatter.
+As the uterus contracts to the pelvis, the belly starts looking comparatively flat.

 6. After a Few Months